Leyart/getting-and-cleaning-data/CodeBook.md

 The first step was to merge together the training datasets by column, thus adding all the features that were split into several files in a unique dataframe.
-Cbinds calls were chained to merge training data (X_train.txt), subject ids (subject_train.txt), and activity ids (y_train.txt) in a unique dataset.
+`Cbind`s calls were chained to merge training data (X_train.txt), subject ids (subject_train.txt), and activity ids (y_train.txt) in a unique dataset.
 The same operations are performed over the test datasets.
-Finally the two datasets obtained by chaining training and test sets are merged by row to create a unique dataset to be manipulated and filtered.
+Finally the two datasets obtained by chaining training and test sets are merged by row with `Rbind` to create a unique dataset to be manipulated and filtered.
 Variables are labelled with the names assigned by original the original authors (defined in features.txt).